SkywardSyntax/HackClubAracdeGameJam/README.md

 ## Objective

-- The objective is to provide a visually stunning and realistic animation of a black hole with realistic lighting on a black background.
+- The objective is to provide a visually stunning and realistic animation of a black hole with advanced lighting techniques on a black background.

 ## Additional Information